maquannene/SwiftQR/readme.md

 - Mac OS X 10.11+

-## For more new feature，please download branch develop
+## For more new feature，please clone branch develop